WebMaestroFr/Travel-Routes-Wordpress-Plugin/README.txt

 == Screenshots ==

 1. Easily add geographical tags on a map when you write a post, and it will automatically create new countries and localities terms.
 You can also order those locations randomly or by date to define your routes.
 2. Use the map as a widget, and pick your own colors to customize it.
-It is a SVG map that react to users actions (mouse over posts and terms links, click on route line...).</a>.
+3. It is a SVG map that react to users actions (mouse over posts and terms links, click on route line...).

 == Changelog ==